learn-co-curriculum/java-loop-summary/README.md

 Consider the following universal rules when using loops in programming:

 - Use a `for` loop when it is known how many iterations of the loop should run.
-- Use a `do-while` loop when the number of iterations known is at least once.
+- Use a `do-while` loop when it is known that the loop should iterate through at least once.
 - Use a `while` loop when it is not known how many iterations of the loop should run.